chaingarden/DBSmartPanels/README.md

 Since one size does not necessarily fit all, the plugin installs a new option in the Xcode menu, from which you can tweak the behavior to whatever works best for you:

 <img src="https://raw.githubusercontent.com/chaingarden/DBSmartPanels/master/Screenshots/DemoScreenshot.png" />

+You can choose one of the preset schemes (Conservative or Aggressive, depending on whether you want the navigator area to auto-hide), or tweak the options individually.

 Installation
 ------------